 For organizations in the earlier stages of their ESG and climate risk reporting journey, we have a few general recommendations, additional reading, and suggested next steps:

-Materiality assessment - Before preparing your first TCFD report, it’s often beneficial to conduct a “Materiality Assessment” to help clarify your what your company's climate risks, opportunities, and reporting objectives are.
+Materiality assessment - Before preparing your first TCFD or ISSB report, it’s often beneficial to conduct a “Materiality Assessment” to help clarify your what your company's climate risks, opportunities, and reporting objectives are.
 A materiality assessment is a project which determines and ranks the most material themes for your business based on market data, stakeholder interviews, and surveys.
 For example, a manufacturing company might focus on climate-related risks to its facilities and supply chain.
 A technology company could focus on ClimateTech innovation opportunities and risks.
-A bank should look at portfolio and asset risk from fossil fuels and climate-related severe weather.
+A bank should look at its portfolio and asset risk from fossil fuels and climate-related severe weather.
 Pick and rank the most relevant climate themes depending on your organization’s industry, business model, risk exposure, and innovation capacity.

 Climate and ESG data systems and process - While this might go without saying, in order to report your organization's climate performance, you need to know what it is - with a high degree of accuracy.
-Your materiality process can help guide you toward the main climate risk and strategy themes to focus, but we recommend taking that further with dedicated carbon accounting software to measure your Scope 1, 2, and 3 GHG emissions required for TCFD disclosure.
+Your materiality process can help guide you toward the main climate risks and strategy themes to focus, but we recommend taking that further with dedicated carbon accounting software to measure your Scope 1, 2, and 3 GHG emissions required for TCFD and ISSB disclosure.
 Many organizations start their sustainability reporting with relatively simple spreadsheets, surveys, and documents, but things can get complex fast - particularly for larger companies - and it's important to have a climate reporting system like Brightest that provides full audit measures, activity logging, and secure user access permissions to help organizations stay ESG compliant.
 Ongoing report archiving, version control, and governance are also important to think about, since you'll be reporting every year.

 Further reading - Our free guides to climate risk, sustainability measurement, and ESG reporting provide additional, detailed guidance and insights on how to measure and report your climate performance and risks.